rikenshah/rikenshah.github.io/_posts/articles/2017-01-16-getting-started-with-kaggle.md

 # Load a csv file as a dataframe using Pandas library.
 titanic = pandas.read_csv("titanic_train.csv")

-# Print the first 5 rows of the dataframe.
+# Print the first 5 rows of the data frame.
 print(titanic.head(5))

 # Get description of the dataframe